 Briefly can you introduce yourself?

-What was your childhood dream and are you living it?
+What is your childhood dream and are living it?

-What are some of the challenges you meet on a day to day basis?
+What are some of the challenges you meet as the director of COPROVIBA?

 How do you spend your leisure time?